 While searching for salads recently, I not only came across the idea for the Antipasto Salad, I also found a delicious recipe for Tuscan Bean Salad on the same Taste of Home website.
 Curiously, however, I also found a nearly identical recipe on Raley’s grocery store web site.
 Both the Taste of Home submitter and Raley’s grocery stores are in California.
 Hmmm…curious.
 I wonder which came first, and to whom I should give credit for the recipe.

 The internet can be a tricky place for recipes and pictures.
 It’s a pleasure to find that most bloggers are very honest about giving credit for any recipes and photos on their blogs that may not be their own creation.
-It’s a code of ethics that keeps us all safe and in each other’s good graces.
-Some of my own recipes and photos have been used on other sites and most of the blogger’s have been gracious enough to give appropriate credit.
-On the other hand, from time to time I have found my photos being used on various blogs with no credit being given.
-Bad move.
-I have contacted the parties concerned and all but one of them added the appropriate credit.
-One blogger refused to answer me, but she did remove my photo from her blog and substituted it with another photo from the internet for which she also did not give credit.
-She had also swiped the recipe from a well established source and presented the recipe on her blog as though she had been the originator.
+It’s a code of ethics that keeps us all safe and in each others good graces. 🙂 Some of my own recipes and photos have been used on other sites and most of the bloggers have been gracious enough to give appropriate credit.
+However, once in a while I will come across a blogger who is patently unscrupulous and evidently without conscience when it comes to “borrowing” another blogger’s intellectual property.
 Tsk, tsk, tsk; somebody needs a spanking.

 Hmmm…obviously I need some dessert and would you believe that I don’t have a single, solitary desserty thingy in the house?
 I had better do something about that.
 Then again, now that I think about it, my house is full to overflowing with fresh fruits and vegetables and it would be a much better plan to address those first.
 Hey!
 I could make banana muffins and zucchini bread!
 That would be addressing fruits and vegetables, right?